 When selling a business with a lease, you must conduct a background check on the buyer.
 You will no doubt have to make sure they are financially qualified to purchase the business, but you need to make sure that the buyer has the ability to honor the lease agreement.
 The landlord will require this information as well, to reassign the lease, so it’s a good idea to have it ready for them.
 In addition, they will probably want to know if the buyer has experience running the type of business you are selling.
 They will be reluctant to approve a lease assignment for someone who has no experience, as it increases the risk of the business failing because they don’t know how to run it.
 This subsequently increases the risk that the landlord will be without a tenant.
 If you leave it up to the landlord to gather all of this information and it takes too long for them to look into it, the buyer may get impatient and walk away from the deal.
 With this in mind, see if your lease requires the landlord to approve of a reassignment or transfer within a certain number of days and try to get the approval within 2 weeks or less.

 If you haven’t sold a business with a lease before, it would be a good idea to employ the assistance of a business broker.
 While business brokers do ask for a percentage of the sale, their experience could help you save money in the long run.
 Business brokers take special measures to keep the sale of your business confidential and qualify buyers, so they can help you to work with your landlord and conduct background checks and screenings on potential buyers.
 They will also help you review the terms of your lease and help you figure out where you stand and what your options are.

-Are you preparing to sell a business you own, but you lease the real estate it operates out of?
+Are you preparing to sell a business you own near Fort Myers, Naples or Sarasota, but you lease the real estate in which it operates?
 Do you have questions or concerns about the lease or negotiating changes with your landlord?
 Contact Corporate Investment Business Brokers today and let us help you to start the process, minimize the headaches and help make sure any potential deals go as smooth as possible.